 - Disposing of all leftovers in the available bear-safe garbage cans

-- Putting your remaining items back into your vehicle
+- Putting your remaining food items back into your vehicle before your hike/swim

 Remember- that bird beak was ripping through the innards of some road kill- you don’t want it rummaging through your bag!
 Ugh.